AliAli-Projects/h1/README.md

 3.Copy repo- Url

-4. Go to your commands windows
+4.Go to your commands windows

 5.Type git clone and Paste the Url.

-6. Enter , and it should be deployed to your local PC.
+6.Enter , and it should be deployed to your local PC.

 This proeject is still being updated  daily and is always progressing to to eveolve into a webPage everyoene can use.